Jonathan Ruhumuliza

-Jonathan Ruhumuliza (born 1956) is a Rwandan retired Anglican bishop.
-He is currently a parish priest in the Church of England and a former Bishop of Kigali and Bishop of Cameroon.
+Jonathan Ruhumuliza (born 1956) is a Rwandan retired Anglican bishop, who served as Bishop of Kigali and Bishop of Cameroon.
+He is currently a parish priest in the Church of England.

 Biography

-Human rights groups and other Anglican priests have accused Ruhumuliza of complicity in the 1994 Rwandan genocide.
-Human Rights Watch described him as "acting as a spokesman for the genocidal government."
-African Rights alleged that he worked with another bishop in refusing shelter to Tutsis facing imminent death.
-The post-genocide Archbishop of Rwanda, Emmanuel Kolini, described Ruhumuliza as an "errand boy" for the Hutu extremist government responsible for the genocide.

 Ruhumuliza trained for the priesthood at Butare Theological School, Rwanda, was ordained a deacon in 1982 and a priest in 1983 and served as curate of Kigeme, Rwanda, until 1984.
 He then became Manager and Chaplain at Kigeme High School (1983–1986) before attending Makumira University College (Arusha, Tanzania), graduating with a Bachelor of Divinity (BD) in 1989.
 He took on the Manager and Chaplain roles at Kigeme Hospital (1989–1990) then returned to his old High School jobs (1990–1991).

 Consecrated in 1991, Ruhumuliza served as Assistant Bishop of Butare until 1992 and as Provincial Secretary for the Province of the Anglican Church of Rwanda (1992–1993).
 In 1993, he became Assistant Bishop of Kigali and Coadjutor Bishop of Kigali.

 After the genocide began in April 1994, Ruhumuliza is accused of siding with the Hutu extremist government that organised the genocide of about 800,000 Tutsis.

-In May 1994, Ruhumuliza wrote to the secretary general of the All Africa Council of Churches, Jose Chipenda, defending the government and blaming the mass killings on its opponents, the Rwandan Patriotic Front.
+In May 1994, Ruhumuliza wrote to the secretary general of the All Africa Conference of Churches, Jose Chipenda, defending the government and blaming the mass killings on its opponents, the Rwandan Patriotic Front.
 Ruhumuliza wrote that the Rwandan prime minister, Jean Kambanda, and members of his cabinet were touring Rwanda to appeal for unity and peace when in fact they were whipping up the killing.
 Kambanda and several members of his cabinet were subsequently convicted of genocide by the International Criminal Tribunal for Rwanda.